Practical information for your semester in L'Aquila

 Other popular places are Alba Adriatica, Pineto, Pescara and Vasto.
 Pescara is by the way Abruzzo's largest city, with lots of shops, clubs and great nightlife, too.
 Just get to the main train station (Pescara Centrale, 2 hours away from L'Aquila, change trains in Sulmona; or just get there by TUA/ARPA bus).
 Outside the train station, you'll find yourself in the city centre with lots to do and see on the promenade that will take you right to the beach!

 How to get there: get to the bus station in Collemaggio (L'Aquila city centre), then catch a TUA/ARPA bus to Calascio (check out the TUA/ARPA website)

 WHERE.
 Coppito, campus of the Math Dept., just 2 minutes' walking distance from our teaching buildings.
 MAP

 DETAILS.
-Access to the area with weights machines (sala pesi) costs only 15 euros/month (average fare in other gyms is 40 euros) - free trial pass also available.
+Access to the area with weights machines ("sala pesi") costs only 15 euros/month (the average fare in other gyms is 40 euros) - a free trial pass is also available.
 You can join extra courses like pilates, yoga, zumba, fitbox, body pump, as well as reserve the outdoor fields.
 Check timetables and fares from the url.

 CUS - Centro Universitario Sportivo [link]

 DETAILS.
-Large university sports centre with several halls and rooms for most popular sports (fitness, spinning, judo, climbing etc.), including outdoors fields (football, volleyball, rugby, tennis, etc.).
+Large university sports centre with several halls and rooms for most popular sports (fitness, spinning, judo, climbing etc.), including outdoor fields (football, volleyball, rugby, tennis, etc.).
 Reduced fees for university students.